 A strong partnership exists between Vermont's housing agencies.
 While each brings a different perspective and disagreements arise, ongoing collaboration ensures the effective and efficient use of State and Federal resources.
-These efforts should continue in order to maximize the use of housing resources and the outcomes and benefits.
+These efforts should continue to maximize the use of housing resources and the outcomes and benefits.

-Despite the progress made and the State's ongoing commitment to affordable housing and services, significant work remains to be done.
-Vermont's annual statewide count of persons experiencing homelessness identified 1,523 Vermonters staying in emergency shelters, state-funded motels, HUD-funded transitional housing projects or on the street.
-More than 350 of those people, approximately a quarter of those counted, were children under 18.
-The fact that many Vermont shelters are full to capacity and that 150 homeless Vermonters remain unsheltered on a given night, indicate that there still remains a need for housing which is accessible and affordable to the population that is currently homeless.
 As shown in Bowen's Housing Needs Assessment, almost half of Vermont's renter households and one-third of its owner households remain cost-burdened, and there continues to be a gap in the supply of housing.
 Nearly a quarter of renters spend as much or more than 50% of their income on housing.